tudorobretin/Quiz-Game-GUI/README.md

 # Quiz App
-A quiz app that pulls questions from a database with over 3000 questions.
+A fun trivia app that tests your knowledge on various topics ranging from cars to computers and more.

 ## Features and used concepts: